Audio Track

 If this setting is disabled and time scale has a value other than 1, the audio will lose sync with Timeflow as it continues to play at normal speed and pitch, while animation plays faster or slower according to the time scale.

-Disable this to hide the audio track channel in the Timeflow view.
+Determines whether the audio track channel is displayed in the Timeflow view.
 This is only a display setting and has no effect on audio behavior.
+This option can be turned off if you don't need the visual audio reference.

 If enabled, the audio waveform is drawn in the Timeflow view.